top of page

 • What is it like to live in Auburn?

-That is a good question and one that I am admittedly still figuring out myself having only recently arrived to the area!
+That is a good question and one that I am admittedly still figuring out myself having only recently started living in the area myself!
 Based on my limited experience so far, I think that April Smith's description on her lab website does a great job in providing an overview of what it is like to live in Auburn (https://www.redslab.org/living-in-auburn).
 To give you a sense of my personal perspective, I have lived in both metropolitan (Dallas, Miami, and Boston) as well as rural (East Texas) settings.
 As a college town, I find that Auburn falls somewhere between those extremes of the continuum.
 One of the things I have enjoyed so far about this type of setting is a sense of community that you can "feel" even at the city-level, which is a new and positive experience compared to what I am used to living in larger cities.
 Also worth noting is that Auburn offers a very large amount of scenic nature and beautiful outdoor activities.
 Additionally, the cost of living is MUCH lower compared to larger cities like Miami/Boston, which means you can enjoy a higher standard of living as a graduate student.
-You can also get between almost any two locations in Auburn/Opelika with a 10-15 minute drive, which spares you the absolute misery of gridlock traffic.
+You can also get between almost any two locations in Auburn/Opelika with a 10-15 minute drive, which spares you the absolute misery of gridlock traffic on your daily commute.
 Despite the relatively small size of Auburn, you can also still find things like craft breweries and cool coffeeshops that you might find in a larger city.
 Of course, every location has its upsides and its downsides.
-To be transparent with you, Auburn does not have the night life of a city like Miami, the deep historical culture of city like Boston, or a populous art scene.
-Although you can take a day trip/weekend trip to a larger city like Atlanta for a bigger city experience (~1.5 hour drive), you will not find that type of experience in Auburn.
-If those types of experiences are important to you during the next 4-5 years of your life (and it is completely valid if they are) then living in Auburn may not be the ideal living environment for you.
-Additionally, Auburn is less diverse than metropolitan areas and the South more generally has a unique culture that is quite different from living in a larger area (for better and for worse), which is also an important factor to consider when deciding to live here.
+To be transparent with you, Auburn does not have the vibrant night life of a city like Miami, the deep historical culture of city like Boston, or a populous art scene.
+Although you can take a day trip/weekend trip to a larger city like Atlanta for a bigger city experience (a 1.5 hour drive away), you will not find a metropolitan experience in Auburn.
+If those types of experiences are important to you during the next 4-5 years of your life (and it is completely valid if they are) then living in Auburn may not be the ideal living environment for you to be transparent.
+Also worth noting is that Auburn has a distinct "college town" culture, that may or may not be your cup of tea, which is also an important factor to consider when deciding to live here.
 All that being said, your mileage may vary in terms of how important each of these factors are to your decision making process, so ultimately there is no "one size fits all" answer as to how much you would enjoy living in Auburn.
 Of course, this is something I would be more than happy to discuss further with you if it is a point of concern/curiosity and I certainly appreciate that it is an important factor when deciding where to attend graduate school.

 bottom of page